kensanata/mastodon-archive/README.md

 # Making an archive

-When using the app for the first time, you will have to authorize it:
+When using the app for the first time, you have to authorize it:

 ```text
 $ mastodon-archive archive kensanata@dice.camp